Muthomi254/movie-zone2/README.md

 ## Known Bugs

+There is a 3-4 seconds delay when loading the backend server.
-One needs to refreshpage so as to see changes.
+One needs to refresh page so as to see changes.
 ## Contribution

 If you'd like to contribute to the MovieZone project, please follow these guidelines: